-If you have monitoring servers, also turn on the condition with "\H" in the name. startcondresp AnyNodeVarSpaceUsed\H EmailRootAnyTime
+If you have monitoring servers, also turn on the condition with "H" in the name.

-Conditions without "\H" in the name are designed to monitor the nodes which are managed by the mn, whereas conditions with "\H" in the names are for the nodes managed by the monitoring servers.
+startcondresp AnyNodeVarSpaceUsed_H EmailRootAnyTime Conditions without "H" in the name are designed to monitor the nodes which are managed by the mn, whereas conditions with "H" in the names are for the nodes managed by the monitoring servers.
 These nodes are grandchildren of the mn.
-The associations will be saved to file /var/log/rmcmon on mn and service nodes when monstop is issued so that next time you use monstart command the associations will be preserved.

 With RMC, you can create your own conditions, responses and sensors for monitoring.
-The useful commands are:
+Please refer to "RSCT Administration Guide" for details.